Computer Generated Tarot Decks

 The Gilded Tarot is a visually stunning Rider-Waite style tarot, the first from the talented Ciro Marchetti.
 The 78 cards feature real people, and have a mix of medieval, fantasy, cosmic and steampunk art, all illustrated in lush, vivid colour.

 The Gilded Tarot Royale is an update and re-working of Ciro Marchetti's first tarot deck, the Gilded Tarot, ten years on.
-It's been released as a special limited edition by Ciro himself.

 The Halo/Sharp New Energy, New Age Tarot is a non-traditional major arcana deck.
 Its cards have computer-generated art and have been changed in order to remove negative energies.
 They are also retitled - The Fool is now Joyful, Death is now Initiation, The Devil is Saturn - and there is no numbering so that the cards can be ordered in multiple ways.